johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 In the gospel of John, Jesus refers to his own mission using the metaphor of a seed that enters the ground and dies, in order to produce a large harvest.
 Grown throughout sub-Saharan Africa, the maize plant provides a similar highly recognisable metaphor.

+---

-- Using maize to represent messianic community reminds us that we are called, like the Messiah, to live sacrificial, obedient lives in order to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).
+> Using maize to represent messianic community reminds us that we are called, like the Messiah, to live sacrificial, obedient lives in order to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).

+---

-- The *Maize Plant Discipleship Syllabus* is structured to symbolically reflect the metaphor of a maize plant.
+The Maize Plant Discipleship Syllabus is structured to symbolically reflect the metaphor of a maize plant.

 ![Maize plant metaphor][mpm]